 The housing market took a blow in 2020, with the pandemic putting a brief pause on buying and selling.
 But this was quickly followed by a housing boom when markets reopened, lockdown restrictions were eased, and buyers were granted a cut to stamp duty rates.

 But a year later, stamp duty is set to return to normal and activity has slowed since the post-lockdown flurry in summer 2020.
 So, does that mean we’ll see house prices dropping?
 Is there a UK house price crash on the horizon?
 We look into what’s happening with house prices and what’s on the horizon for the UK property market.
+As one of the leading online estate agents in the UK, we aim to sell your house for free, avoiding the costs associated with high street vendors.
+Read on below to see how the market is moving and whether now is the best time to look at property.

 What Are the Current Average UK House Prices 2021?